-The early childhood special education rules at 5.09 are at the targeted, intensive, specialized level for children with disabilities and exceptional needs.
-The Council for Exceptional Children (CEC) Specialty Set: Early Childhood and Early Intervention Special Education (ECSE) (2015) were adopted for 5.09 licensing rules.
+These early childhood special education rules standards at 5.09 are at the targeted, intensive, and specialized level for educators working with children with disabilities and exceptional needs.
+The Council for Exceptional Children (CEC) Specialty Set: Early Childhood and Early Intervention Special Education (ECSE) (2015) Early Interventionist/Early Childhood Special Educator (EI/ECSE) Standards (2020) were adopted adapted for 5.09 licensing these endorsement standards rules.